 We need your consent to process this type of information; you do not have to give the information but if you do not, it may affect how we can help you.
 You can withdraw your consent at any time.
-The information you provide will only be used for purpose of providing assistance to you.
+The information you provide will only be used for the purpose of providing assistance to you.

 Keeping your data

-The OA will retain your data on its own database for up to seven years after our last contact with you.
+The OA will retain your full data on its own database for up to seven years after our last contact with you.
 This will include a record of any payments or material help provided to you.
+After that, only your name and date of birth will be retained as evidence of whom we have helped.

 Salesforce, Financial Force and Callidus Cloud are US companies which have self certified under the EU-US Privacy Shield and introduced standard contractual clauses to comply with the GDPR and to protect your data, including storing it in Europe, but, given the global nature of their activities, we cannot guarantee that they will not process your data outside the European Economic Area (EEA).
 Other data processors used to support the OA’s administrative and technological functions are based in the UK.

 Sharing your data

 Your personal data will be held on the SSAFA managed database for up to 7 years.
 A full list of the charities who have access to this database can be seen on our website, but only the charities chosen as relevant by us will be able to see your data and they will only use it for the purpose of providing assistance to you.
 Please let us know if there are charities you would not wish us to contact on your behalf.
-If you would like a hard copy of the list of charities or would like to know which charities we have shared your data with, please contact the OA online or by telephone on 020 7808 4175.
+If you would like a hard copy of the list of charities or would like to know which charities we have shared your data with, please contact us via: https://www.officersassociation.org.uk/benevolence/contact-benevolence/

 We may also share your data with:

-- Charities outside the SSAFA managed database.
-You can see a list of charities we worked with in our financial year 2017/18.
+• Charities outside the SSAFA managed database.
+A list of the charities we dealt with in 2017-18 can be found on our website at https://www.officersassociation.org.uk/